user1342/Awesome-Binary-Analysis-Automation/README.md

 # How to Use

-Awesome Binary Analysis Automation is an amazing list for people who work in taking apart Android applications, systems, or components.
+Awesome Binary Analysis Automation is an amazing list for people who work in taking apart binaries and firmware.
 Simply press `ctrl + F` to search for a keyword, go through our Contents Menu, or look out for a '☆' indicating some great and up-to-date resources.

 # Contents